gardener/landscapercli/docs/commands/create_component/create.md

 If you just want to copy and execute the example commands below without any modifications, do the following steps:

 - Clone the [Landscaper CLI Git repository](https://github.com/gardener/landscapercli).

-- Define a variable *LS_ROOT_DIR* for the root directory of your cloned repository:
+- Define a variable *LS_ROOT_DIR* for the root directory of your cloned repository.

   ```
   export LS_ROOT_DIR=<path to the root directory of the landscapercli clone>
   ```

-- Define a variable *LS_COMPONENT_DIR* for the directory in which you want to develop the demo component:
+- Define a variable *LS_COMPONENT_DIR* for the directory in which you want to develop components.
+In this directory a subfolder for the example component will be created later.

   ```
   export LS_COMPONENT_DIR=<path to the directory of the demo component>